JesseIyukeWits/Design-project/README.md

 For testing purposes, response1.json dataset file is used instead of live fetch from Flespi

 -----------------------------------------------------------------------------------------
-Ensure the following libaries are installed before running app.js:
+Ensure the following dependencies are installed before running app.js:

 - nodemon
 - npm